Kinetic theory of coupled binary-fluid-surfactant systems: Microscopic Derivation of the Hydrodynamic Equations

 Then, Eq.~(\ref{eq:full_free_energy}) becomes:

 Taylor expanding Eq.~(\ref{eq:free_energy_1}) for small $\ell$, we may obtain:

+where $\bm{\nabla}_{\bm{R}}$ denotes spatial derivative with respect to the centre of mass of the dumbbell $\bm{R}$.
 Thus the hybrid discrete-particle-continuum-fluid free energy is a functional of the volume fraction field $\phi(\bm{r})$ and a function of discrete variables $\bm{R}$ and $\hat{\bm{e}}$.
 Ultimately, we aim to re-cast Eq.~(\ref{eq:free_energy_1}) or (\ref{eq:free_energy_2}) as a purely continuum free energy.

 Following~\cite{Doi_2011}, we next write down the Rayleigh dissipation functional